sindhusweety/Housing-Prediction/README.md

-# Real-estate-case-study

-Problem Statement:

-Consider that a real estate company has the data of real-estate prices in Delhi.
 The company wants to optimise the selling price of the properties, based on important factors such as area, bedrooms, parking, etc.
 Essentially, the company wants: